raystack/dagger/docs/advance/post_processor.md

 **Note:** Post request patterns support both primitive and complex data types.
 But for complex objects, you need to remove the quotes from the selector ( `%s`).
 So in the case of a primitive datapoint of string the selector will be (`”%s”`) whereas for complex fields it will be (`%s`).

 ### **Postgres**
-This enables you to enrich the input streams with any information present in any remote [Postgres](https://www.postgresql.org).
+This allows you to enrich your data stream with the data on any remote [Postgres](https://www.postgresql.org).
 For example, let's say you have payment transaction logs in the input stream but user profile information in Postgres, then you can use this post processor to get the profile information in each record.
 Currently, we support enrichment from PostgresDB queries that result in a single row from DB.

 #### Workflow
 On applying only this post processor, dagger will perform the following operations on a single message in happy path